-Requirements contained in this Implementing Standard are based on Amendments up to 42 of the 10th Edition of ICAO Annex 6 - Part 1- Chapter 4.10 "Operation of Aircraft".
+Requirements contained in this Implementing Standard are based on the Amendment 42, Edition 12 of ICAO Annex 6 - Part 1- 4.10 "Operation of Aircraft".

 - i.
 The requirements contained in this document are applicable to persons/organizations holding an Air Operator Certificate issued by Director General of Civil Aviation, Sri Lanka for commercial air transportation and prospective applicants for Air Operator Certificate for commercial air transportation. - ii.
 Holders of Air Operator Certificate issued by the DGCA for commercial air transportation shall comply with the requirements published in this document and are hereby instructed to forward to the DGCA a "Declaration of Conformance" which indicates the degree of compliance with each item detailed in the document. - iii.
-This document is a replacement to IS 054, 01st September 2015, issued by the DGCA. - iv.
+This document is a replacement to IS 054, 10th January 2018, issued by the DGCA. - iv.
 This document may be amended from time to time and the amendments will be reflected with the vertical line on the right side of the text. - v.
 All operators shall be guided by SLCAP 4210 as amended, for the prescriptive regulations on Limitation on Flight Time, Duty Periods and Rest Periods of Flight Crewmembers and Cabin Crewmembers conducting commercial operations for the preparation of the roster. - vi.
 The operators shall submit an Operator's Scheme for the approval of the DGCA based on the prescriptive Flight Time Limitations or Fatigue Risk Management Systems as specified in SLCAP 4210 as amended.